affiliate disclosure

 At the application level, Cloudways automatically runs a daily backup, and you can run an on-demand backup.
 Off-site backup costs $0.033 per GB.

-Kinsta does not allow other backup plugins except UpDraftPlus.
+Kinsta does not allow any backup plugins other than UpDraftPlus.
 I have not heard of any official list of banned plugins in Cloudways.
 Check the list of plugins not allowed in the Kinsta platform.

 Cloudways is more scalable than Kinsta because you can easily add more server resources (Vertically) without contacting support.
-From your dashboard, locate the server you want to scale and select your RAM and server disk size accordingly.
+From your dashboard, locate the server you want to scale, then select your RAM and server disk sizes accordingly.

 Scaling server resources vertically in Cloudways